advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-toth-argument.md

 [Path Semantics](https://github.com/advancedresearch/path_semantics) is a research project of mathematical languages which at its foundation attempts to use an informal model of how symbols work.

-The required background to understand the details would not fit inside this blog post, so I will use an metaphor from [The Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings).
+The required background to understand the details would not fit inside this blog post, so I will use an metaphore from [The Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings).

 Basically, Gandalf tries to prevent the Balrog from crossing the bridge, using his magic abilities: